nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 Before going any further, we highly suggest that you [read more about tree-sitter queries](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries).

 Each query has an appropriate name, which is then used by modules to extract data from the syntax tree.
-For now these are the types of queries used by `nvim-treesitter`:
+For now these are the types of queries provided by `nvim-treesitter`:

 - `highlights.scm`: used for syntax highlighting, using the `highlight` module.
-- `locals.scm`: used to extract keyword definitions, scopes, references, etc, using the `locals` module.
+- `locals.scm`: used to extract keyword definitions, scopes, references, etc. (not used in this plugin).
 - `textobjects.scm`: used to define text objects.
 - `folds.scm`: used to define folds.
 - `injections.scm`: used to define injections.